HDRS/HAM-D: Hamilton Depression Rating Scale

 Research Design Considerations

-• Sample selection: Typically requires HDRS ≥20 for clinical trial entry
+• Sample selection: clinical trials typically require a baseline HDRS score ≥20 for entry

 Limitations and Considerations

-• Training requirements – Extensive clinician training needed for reliable administration
+• Training requirements – extensive clinician training is needed for reliable administration

-• Time intensive – 15-20 minute administration limits practical clinical use
+• Time intensive – the 15-20 minute clinician interview limits routine clinical use

-• Item limitations – Some items show poor psychometric properties requiring careful interpretation
+• Item limitations – several items show poor psychometric properties and require careful interpretation (Bagby et al., 2004)

 Import & Customize Testable Template